ruicamposs/Online-Shoppers-Purchasing-Intention-Dataset/README.md

 - **Browser 7** had the lowest conversion rate at **12.24%**, suggesting potential UX or compatibility issues.

 This insight can guide QA testing, browser optimization, and cross-platform performance tuning.

+### Query 6 – Conversion by Operating System

+This visualization shows how user conversion behavior varies across operating systems.

+- **OS 8** stands out with a 21.52% conversion rate — the highest among the top 10.
+- OS 4 and OS 6 also performed well (~17.5%), while OS 3 and OS 5 converted at just over 10%.
+- These differences may point to differences in user behavior or device optimization.

+Takeaway: Consider prioritizing UX testing and marketing targeting based on OS performance.